- Key Takeaways from Master of the Senate

 - Sam Rayburn (House Majority Leader ’37 – ’40, House Minority Leader ’53 – ’55, Leader of the House Democratic Caucus ’40 – ’61, Speaker of the US House of Representatives ’55 – ’61): was a life long bachelor who befriended Lady Bird Johnson on account of their similar personalities: quiet and unassuming.
 Lyndon invited Rayburn for lunch when he and Lady Bird got married and Johnson and Rayburn were like father and son.
 Johnson lost his father and Rayburn never had kids but wanted a son badly.
 Johnson fit the bill and Rayburn would come over regularly to their little apartment in Washington.
 When Johnson asked a favour the most powerful man (Rayburn) in Congress got it for him.
 Over time, Johnson become a conduit through which congressmen could gain access to Rayburn’s ear even after Johnson moved to the Senate…and Johnson knew that if you wanted to get anything passed in the Senate, you also needed the House.
 Johnson would later throw him under the bus by stirring up resentment between FDR and Rayburn so that LBJ could take over as the power broker for Texas…..

-- Richard Russell Jr (United States Senator ’44 – ’71, Chair of the Senate Committee on Armed Services ’55 – ’69 , Chair of the Senate Committee on Appropriations ’69 = ’71): would have breakfast with Lyndon Johnson every Sunday, go to baseball games and was the key to Dixiecrat support, he had blocked every civil rights bill that he could.
+- Richard Russell Jr (United States Senator ’44 – ’71, Chair of the Senate Committee on Armed Services ’55 – ’69 , Chair of the Senate Committee on Appropriations ’69 = ’71): would have breakfast with Lyndon Johnson every Sunday, go to baseball games, was the key to Dixiecrat support and he had blocked every civil rights bill that he could.
 And Johnson convinced him that he was one of them.
 Johnson would later throw Russell under the bus as well on a myriad of issues…civil rights being the one things Russell could not abide.

 Tactic – Legislative Log Jams